DaveCaulfield/liquid-boards/README.md

 - I can upload, edit and delete Blog Posts so that I can upload and manage blog posts.

-## Agile Develeopment

-- Agile methodology was used to manage the developmenet of this project by breaking down the requirements and features for the site into user stories.
-- Acceptance criterias were assingned to each of the user stories.
-- A list of software development tasks required to complete the user story objective and meet the acceptence criteria formed the steps of development to be carried out.

 ![user-story](README/assets/user_stories.png)

 - Githubs project kanban feature was used for easy tracking of user stories.
 - A template was created for adding the user stories which populated them as issue into the To Do column of the kanban board.
-- Epics were created to group the user stories into categories.
+- Epics were created grouping the user stories into categories.
 - Acceptence criteria was defined for each user story.
 - User stories were moved into the In Progress column while being worked on.
 - Once all tasks belonging to a user story were completed and the acceptence criteria was met the user story was moved into the Done Column.